seung-lab/SEAMLeSS/training/README.md

 We have a hell of a lot of data.
 We can't train on all of it.
 Instead, we generate a dataset that is a random (hopefully representative) subsample of the tissue of interest.

 Datasets can be generated using `gen_stack.py`.
-The output will be an A dataset has the shape (N,H,D,D).
+A dataset has the shape (N,H,D,D).
 A single 'sample' is a stack of H consecutive sub-slices from some dataset.
 N is the number of samples, H is the height/number of slices per sample, D is the side length of each sample (currently we only work with square samples).

 **Example:** Run `python gen_stack.py --count NUMBER_OF_SAMPLES --source CLOUD_VOLUME_PATH DATASET_NAME`, for example `python gen_stack.py --count 100 --source basil_v0/raw_image basil_v0`.
 This creates a training dataset of shape (100, 50, 1152, 1152) at mip level 5, that is, 100 stacks of 50 slices of size 1152 x 1152.